The highest quality yoga in a welcoming environment.

 Tim and Tara Dale met in June of 1999 on a business meeting to begin what would become the Yoga Tree we know today.
-Now they have six yoga centers, two children, and a growing community of yogis to share it all with.
+Now they have nine yoga centers, two children, and a growing community of yogis to share it all with.

 Prior to opening Yoga Tree, Tim Dale owned and operated many of San Francisco’s most popular restaurants and nightclubs.
 These include: Eleven, Fumé, Undici, Eddie Jack’s, the DNA Lounge, the Tap Room Bar, and the Up & Down Club.
 His career began in 1978, opening Wolfdale’s in Lake Tahoe.